 Have all the automatic checks and codes failed you?
 It’s time to go back to the tried-and-true methods, the tricks that have been solving update errors since the update was first invented.
 Here are a few options that may work for you.

-Reboot your computer.
+Reboot your computer

-- Do you have enough disk space?
+Do you have enough disk space?

 One scenario in which updates may fail is when your system drive is running out of space.
 Double-check that you have at least 10GB of free space.
 If that could be the culprit, perform a disk cleanup to remove files.
-Briefly, go to My Computer, right-click on your system drive (typically C:), select Properties, and click the Disk Cleanup button.
-Specify the type of files that you want to get rid of and select OK.
+To do so, type “Disk Cleanup” into Cortana’s search box, click Disk Cleanup to start the utility, and, if requested, select your system drive (usually C:).
+Afterward, specify the type of files that you want to get rid of and select OK.
 Try to stay away from important system files.

 Is malware causing the issue?